 Employer’s responsibilities under MTD monthly contribution

 The MTD scheme is to lower the burden of taxpayers.
-It is also to avoid issues that come with requiring payment of a large sum of income tax when the individual filed for their annual tax filing with LHDN.
+It is also to avoid issues that come with requiring payment of a large sum of income tax when the individual files for their annual tax filing with LHDN.

 How can employers make their MTD contribution payments?